taciano-perez/taciano-perez/README.md

-I’m Taciano Dreckmann Perez, a software engineer with 25+ years of experience.
-I live in Eindhoven, The Netherlands with my wife, daughter, two cats and a dog.
+I’m Taciano Dreckmann Perez, a software engineer with 25+ years of experience and a PhD in Computer Science.
+I live in Eindhoven, The Netherlands with my wife, daughter, two cats, and a dog.

 In this space, I share some of my personal and hobby projects.
 If you're interested in my professional activities, please check my [LinkedIn](https://www.linkedin.com/in/tacianoperez/) profile.